daquinoaldo/COBrA/README.md

 If you got vulnerability alerts with this version of web3 you can use the latest version running `npm install ethereum/web3.js` instead of `npm install`.

+## Run
+The test suite requires a web3 interface running at `http://localhost:8545`.
+You can use [geth](https://github.com/ethereum/go-ethereum/wiki/geth) or you can run `node node_modules/.bin/testrpc` to start the RPC testing environment.

+To start the tests just run `npm start` or `node demo.js`.